levachou/macrophytes/README.md

+Macrophyte dynamics in the Nemunas River Basin: an open-source remote sensing workflow for basin-scale monitoring.

-Large-scale spatial and temporal patterns of aquatic macrophytes using Google Earth Engine workflow This repository contains all code, data, and outputs associated with the paper:
+This repository contains all code, data, and outputs associated with the paper:

 Levachou, S. & Stonevičius, E. (in review).
-Large-scale spatial and temporal patterns of aquatic macrophytes using Google Earth Engine workflow.
+Macrophyte dynamics in the Nemunas River Basin: an open-source remote sensing workflow for basin-scale monitoring.

 Overview
-This repository provides a fully reproducible workflow for mapping and analysing aquatic macrophyte coverage across the Nemunas River basin (2017–2024) using Sentinel-2 imagery and phenology-based NIR reflectance thresholds.
+This repository provides a fully reproducible workflow for mapping and analysing aquatic macrophyte coverage in the Nemunas River basin (2017–2024) using Sentinel-2 imagery and phenology-based NIR reflectance thresholds.
 The workflow covers macrophyte identification, structural typology development, and temporal regime classification.

 Repository Structure
 macrophytes/